Handle Operators in String Theory: Riemann Surfaces

 Consider a genus-$\g$ oriented Riemann surface, $\Sigma$, possibly with boundary, $\partial\Sigma$, that is in turn comprised of $\B$ disconnected components, such that $\Sigma$ is endowed with metric tensor $g$.
 The {\it Euler characteristic}, $\chi(\Sigma)$, is the basic topological invariant of this manifold, see e.g.~\cite{Chern67}, defined by:\footnote{A more general definition is to write the Euler characteristic as an alternating sum of {\it Betti numbers}, $b_i$, as $\chi(M)=\sum_{i=1}^{\rm dim M}(-)^ib_i$.
 In particular, the numbers, $\mathbf{v},\mathbf{e}$ and $\mathbf{f}$ individually depend on the triangulation, whereas every individual number $b_i$ is itself a topological invariant.}

-Here we imagine subdividing $\Sigma$ into a union of polygons, $V_m$, $m=1,\dots,\mathbf{f}$, such that any two $V_m$ either have no point, or one vertex, or a whole side in common, and we denote the number of {\it interior vertices} by $\mathbf{v}$ and the number of {\it interior edges} by $\mathbf{e}$. \sk
+Here we imagine subdividing $\Sigma$ into a union of polygons, $V_m$, $m=1,\dots,\mathbf{f}$, such that any two $V_m$ either have no point, or one vertex, or a whole side in common, and we denote the number of {\it interior vertices} by $\mathbf{v}$ and the number of {\it interior edges} by $\mathbf{e}$.
+Whether we also include boundary {\it boundary} edges and vertices in the counting or not does not affect the Euler characteristic because the two resulting surfaces are of the same homotopy type (e.g., the Euler characteristic of a point is equal to that of a line).
+So the Euler characteristic is independent of whether boundaries are considered part of the surface or not. \sk

 For example, a disc, ${\rm D}$, is topologically equivalent to a square, cell-decomposed into four regions such that there are two diametrically opposite lines connecting the four corners of the square which in turn meet at a vertex at the centre of the square.
 Then the counting would be such that $(\mathbf{v},\mathbf{e},\mathbf{f})=(1,4,4)$, because the edges and vertices on the square boundary are not {\it interior}, leading to the standard result $\chi({\rm D})=1$.
-Notice that the result would have been the same had we rather specified that we only consider ``honest triangulations'' and counted {\it all} vertices, edges and faces, in which case $(\mathbf{v},\mathbf{e},\mathbf{f})=(5,8,4)$.
-Reiterating, an equivalent result for the Euler characteristic is obtained if we count {\it all} vertices, edges and faces provided we consider an honest triangulations.
-An honest triangulation of a disc would be to represent it as a triangle (or as a square as above, etc.), whereas if instead we represent the disc as a smooth contractable surface bounded by a circle only the former definition (of the previous paragraph) would give the right answer, $(\mathbf{v},\mathbf{e},\mathbf{f})=(0,0,1)$.
-If we rather counted {\it all} vertices, edges and faces we would have $(\mathbf{v},\mathbf{e},\mathbf{f})=(0,1,1)$ which incorrectly gives $\chi(D)=0$.
-So if we adopt the counting specified in the previous paragraph we have more flexibility and we do not confine ourselves to ``honest triangulations''.
-But we do need a `good cover' in both cases (as one can check by identifying a counterexample, such as an annulus). \sk
+But as follows from the comment in the last sentence of the preceding paragraph, the result for the disc would have been the same had we rather included {\it all} vertices, edges and faces in the counting in which case $(\mathbf{v},\mathbf{e},\mathbf{f})=(5,8,4)$. \sk